Azure/azure-sdk-tools/src/dotnet/APIView/APIViewWeb/CONTRIBUTING.md

     - Xcode 10.2 or higher (Optional: Only to generate and test Go reviews)
     - Azure subscription with permission to create storage account and Cosmos DB instance.

-In addition to local machine setup, you will also require an Azure storage account to store source and stub file and Azure Cosmos datadabase instance to store review metadata.
+In addition to local machine setup, you will also require an Azure storage account to store source and stub file and Azure Cosmos database instance to store review metadata.
 We have added a section below with more details on Azure resources required for testing.

 ### Azure resources required to test

 You can verify your code changes locally by running a debugging instance of APIView tool locally using visual studio.
 This still requires Azure storage blob and Azure Cosmos DB instance to store stub file and metadata.
-Local development and testing does not require any Azure web app.
+Local development and testing do not require any Azure web app instance.

 Create following Azure resources in your Azure subscription.